cornellev/tailscale-ros-telemetry/README.md

 ### startup order

 1. `tailscale`: connects and generates fast.xml
+2. `discovery-server`: starts the Fast DDS discovery server
-2. `ros`: starts publishing
+3. `ros`: starts publishing
-3. `rosbag`: starts recording
+4. `rosbag`: starts recording

 ## How to add a subscriber

-The publisher discovers subscribers (not the other way around).
-When the publisher starts, `generate_fast_xml` queries the Tailscale API for all peers with a matching tag and includes them as initial DDS peers in `fast.xml`.
-So a subscriber just needs to join the tailnet with that tag **before the publisher starts** (or the publisher needs to be restarted to pick it up). c
+Subscribers connect to the discovery server running on this device.
+Set `ROS_DISCOVERY_SERVER` to the Tailscale IP of this device on port 11811, and the subscriber will automatically discover all ROS2 topics without needing to be listed in `fast.xml`.

 The tag is configured via `TAILSCALE_TAG_NAME` on the publisher's `tailscale` service (default: `tag:ros-device`).
 Subscribers must advertise the same tag.

 Add a Tailscale service to your subscriber's docker-compose using the `tailscale/tailscale:latest` image: